AdaCore/ada_language_server/tester.md

 Where _wait_ object is expected server answer.
 Each propert of this object should be in server response.

+### Command `comment`

+Property value - array of string.

+Tester just ignore this command.
+We use it to add test desription and other comments to JSON test script.

 JSON file preprocessing
 -----------------------